 work, and also to teach Pranic healing classes.
 On

-night to help his drive pass faster, and to keep him
+night to help his drive pass faster, and to keep

-awake.
-He loved to be mentally challenged and to
+him awake.
+He loved to be mentally challenged and

 wonderful talks about life, family, friends,

 plans and many things he wanted to accomplish.
 I

 he shut out mundane daily life and household

-preferred privacy and to bury himself in his
+duties.
+He preferred privacy and to bury himself

-software development, or to be in the deep
+of software development, or to be in the deep

-of his other world, Pranic healing and teaching.
-He
+embrace of his other world, Pranic healing and

-was never a social butterfly as he had attempted in
+teaching.
+He was never a social butterfly which he

-the 90's.
+had attempted in the 90's.
 He did not smoke (he

-interact with each other to spiritually grow and it
+have to interact with each other to spiritually grow

 and it was inner conflict resulting from daily life

 triggered by either prolonged emotional stress